TheBevyFlock/bevy_cli/bevy_lint/docs/how-to/methods.md

-# How to Parse Methods
+# How to Parse Method Calls

-There are two kinds of method call syntax, receiver and qualified form:
+A method call is a kind of expression, and can come in both receiver and qualified form:

 ```rust
 // Both of these do the same thing!